jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch.

+--> for player image, use v-show in conjuntcion with the checkbox hack.

+--> donT block image too much with edit controls... hmmm

 --> the controls atop each card face are looking CLOSE -- make them the same height so the top border of the card doesn't hop when jump from front to back

 --> refactor HSL color and put it into something that can be resued